PaddlePaddle/book/serve/README.md

   ```

 2. To save a parameter, we need to invoke `to_tar` method in Parameter
    class.
-The example code is,

   ```python
   with open('param.tar', 'w') as f:
             params.to_tar(f)
   ```

- After we serialize the parameter and topology to two files, we could
+ After serializing the parameter and topology into two files, we could
- use that two files to set up an inference server.
+ use them to set up an inference server.

- For a working example, please see [here](https://github.com/reyoung/paddle_mnist_v2_demo/blob/master/train.py).
+ For a working example, please see [train.py](https://github.com/reyoung/paddle_mnist_v2_demo/blob/master/train.py).

 ### Start the Server